Tetraodontidae: Defenses

+Inflation

 The pufferfish's secondary defense mechanism, used if successfully pursued, is to fill its extremely elastic stomach with water (or air when outside the water) until it is much larger and almost spherical in shape.
+Even if they are not visible when the puffer is not inflated, all puffers have pointed spines, so a hungry predator may suddenly find itself facing an unpalatable, prickly balloon that is much more voluminous than what initially seemed a slow, easy meal.
+Predators that do not heed this warning (or are "lucky" enough to swallow the puffer suddenly, before or during inflation) may die from choking.

+Toxicity

-Even if they are not visible when the puffer is not inflated, all puffers have pointed spines, so a hungry predator may suddenly find itself facing an unpalatable, pointy ball rather than a slow, easy meal.
-Predators that do not heed this warning (or are "lucky" enough to catch the puffer suddenly, before or during inflation) may die from choking, and predators that do manage to swallow the puffer may find their stomachs full of tetrodotoxin (TTX), making puffers an unpleasant, possibly lethal, choice of prey.
-This neurotoxin is found primarily in the ovaries and liver, although smaller amounts exist in the intestines and skin, as well as trace amounts in muscle.
-It does not always have a lethal effect on large predators, such as sharks, but it can kill humans.
+Predators that do manage to swallow pufferfish may find their stomachs full of tetrodotoxin (TTX), making puffers an unpleasant, possibly lethal, choice of prey.
+Generally, this neurotoxin is found primarily in the ovaries and liver, although smaller amounts exist in the intestines and skin, as well as trace amounts in muscle.
+It does not always have a lethal effect on large predators such as sharks, but it can kill humans.